Geno Lewis

-Eugene "Geno" Brenton Lewis (born April 20, 1993) is a Canadian football wide receiver for the Edmonton Elks of the Canadian Football League (CFL).
+Eugene Brenton Lewis (born April 20, 1993) is an American professional football wide receiver for the Ottawa Redblacks of the Canadian Football League (CFL).
 He played college football for the Penn State Nittany Lions and Oklahoma Sooners.

-High school career
+Early life

 Lewis played four years of football at Wyoming Valley West.
 He joined Ron Powlus and Raghib Ismail as one of the most heavily recruited players from the Wyoming Valley Conference.

 Lewis was recruited to play at Penn State by coach Joe Paterno, though he also had offers from Oregon and Virginia Tech, among other schools.

 College career

 Lewis played for the Penn State Nittany Lions from 2012 to 2015.
 He was redshirted in 2012.
 He transferred to play for the Oklahoma Sooners in 2016.
 He played in 51 games, starting 19, during his college career, catching 122 passes for 1,569 yards and 10 touchdowns.

 Professional career

+Pre-draft

-Lewis was rated the 71st best wide receiver in the 2017 NFL Draft by NFLDraftScout.com.
+Lewis was rated the 71st best wide receiver in the 2017 NFL draft by NFLDraftScout.com.

 After going undrafted, Lewis attended rookie minicamp with the Cincinnati Bengals and Seattle Seahawks in May 2017.